Try Stuff Out

 Course Requirements

-Due to the higher number of course credits, you will be assigned weekly readings, analytical journals and an end of semester paper.
-Exact assignments will be negotiated with the instructor as part of the academic learning agreement process.
+Due to the higher number of course credits, you will be assigned reflective analysis journal entries and an end-of-semester paper.
+Assignments will be discussed with the instructor during your meeting and included in Blackboard.